Art Spiegelman

 His Career

 Art Spiegelman started his career as an illustrator at a very young age and won global recognition.
-He began drawing professionally at sixteen and later, learned the underground comic subculture of the sixties and seventies.
+He began drawing professionally at sixteen and later learned about the underground comic subculture of the sixties and seventies.
 Following his true passion, he produced works such as; Garbage Pail Kids, Wacky Packages, and other works from 1965 to 1987.
 Also, he taught aesthetics and history at the School for Visual Arts, New York.
-Later, he published the illustrated version of Joseph Moncure March’s work, The Wild Party, followed by a series of three comics anthologies for children.
+Later, Art also published the illustrated version of Joseph Moncure March’s work, The Wild Party, followed by a series of three comic anthologies for children.
 His masterpiece, Maus, first appeared as a small story in Funny Animals anthology that instantly became a hit.
 His other notable works include In the Shadow of No Towers, Little Lit, and MetaMaus.

 His Style

 Art Spiegelman’s style exhibits simplicity coupled with visual motifs that often fail to allure the viewers upon first viewing.
-His graphic novel, Maus, presents a limited point of view along with other techniques like the meta-textual narration to explain the disturbing Holocaust experiences of the people.
-However, the incredibly personal tone of the book transcends the historical perspective of World War II that brought horror and destruction to the millions.
+His graphic novel, Maus, presents a limited point of view along with other techniques like meta-textual narration to explain the disturbing Holocaust experiences of the people.
+However, the incredibly personal tone of the book transcends the historical perspective of World War II, which brought horror and destruction to millions.
 By choosing comic ways to narrate the heart-wrenching experiences of the Holocaust, he has completely changed the previously explained narrative about that event.
-By reducing the people to animals, he not only illustrates how Jews faced the worst but also changes the way how people respond to those historic events.
+By reducing the number of people to animals, he not only illustrates how Jews faced the worst but also changes the way how people responded to those historical events.
 The major themes in his writings are grief, memory, love, death, the Holocaust, and the responsibility of the survivors and identity.

 Some Important Works of Art Spiegelman